utxostack/utxo-stack-doc/docs/app-chain.md

 ### Turing-complete VM

-The App chain employs the same Turing-complete virtual machine (VM) based on RISC-V as RGB++.
-This enables the execution of arbitrary complex logic and compatibility with RGB++ smart contracts.
+The App chain employs the same Turing-complete virtual machine (VM) based on RISC-V. This enables the execution of arbitrary complex logic and compatibility with RGB++ smart contracts.

 The App chain is compatible with the RGB++ development toolchain, theoretically allowing any language that provides a RISC-V backend to develop App chain contracts.